niksabaldun/aiosmpplib/README.rst

 1. Create a **SubmitSm** message with unique ``log_id`` and optionally ``extra_data`` parameters.
    Any message related to this message will have the same ``log_id`` and ``extra_data``, provided that correlator did its job.
+   If encoded message text is longer than 254 bytes, it is handled as follows.

+   * If ``auto_message_payload`` parameter is True, text will be moved to ``message_payload`` optional parameter.
+   * If ``auto_message_payload`` parameter is False and seventh bit in ``esm_class`` parameter is set (e.g. 0b01000000), the message will be segmented using UDH method.
+   * If ``auto_message_payload`` parameter is False and seventh bit in ``esm_class`` parameter is not set, the message will be segmented using SAR (Segmentation And Reassembly) method.

+    Segmentation is transparent.
+Hooks will not be called for individual segmentsm but for the complete message only.
-2. Enqueue the message in broker.
+1. Enqueue the message in broker.
-3. If message could not be sent, ``send_error`` hook will be called.
+2. If message could not be sent, ``send_error`` hook will be called.
 Original message is available in ``smpp_message`` parameter.
 The ``error`` parameter contains exception that occured.

    * ValueError indicates that the message couldn't be encoded to PDU (probably invalid parameters).